AleksandarJavorovic/portfolio-project-1/README.md

   - Present our brand in the best possible way.
   - Attract possible customer by our previous work, which can be seen in our gallery.
   - Sell our services.
-  - Keep the customer happy and satisfied as that ensures further cooperation and .attracts new costumers.
+  - Keep the customer happy and satisfied as that ensures further cooperation and attracts new costumers.

 ### **Design**